 13. Octopus Chair – Maximo Riera

 Designed as an invitation to think and celebrate the existence of the animal kingdom as dwellers of the world, Maximo Riera created the Animal Chair Collection from a diverse range of animals.
 Every species in the collection is like the praise of nature reflects the beauty and perfection of dwellers of the world.
 Octopus Chair is the first piece designed so performs as the main idea base for the collection.

 14. Sculptural Brass Ribbon Table Lamp – Taylor Llorente

-Could be a sea creature be also a source of inspiration for a sculptural furniture?
-Robby Cantarutti work is three-dimensional example of this kind of inspiration.
-Manta is inspired from ray by reflecting the spinous and smooth form of the creature with its single shell.
-Perfect curves gives the the movement of the ray while gives dynamism to the work.
+Could be a sea creature be also a source of inspiration for sculptural furniture?
+Robby Cantarutti’s work is a three-dimensional example of this kind of inspiration.
+Manta is inspired by ray by reflecting the spinous and smooth form of the creature with its single shell.
+Perfect curves give the the movement of the ray while gives dynamism to the work.

 16. Ammonoid Alpha – Misha Kahn

 Kahn’s sculptural furnishing is inspired by the context between human beings and machines.
 Therefore, Ammonoid Alpha was designed by VR technology to give the inevitable connection between technology and human.
 BesidesKahn’s works are synoptic about the questioning of the rectangular materialistic world of design for people’s dwelling.
 So Kahn’s works are also artworks having an idea and question behind them.